fynv/ScoreDraftEditor/README.md

 # ScoreDraft Editor

-ScoreDraft Editor is an [Electron](https://www.electronjs.org/) based editor UI for [ScoreDraft](https://github.com/fynv/ScoreDraft), designated for its [YAML based input format]([Introduction to ScoreDraft | ScoreDraft](https://fynv.github.io/ScoreDraft/intro_eng.html#yaml-based-input)).
+ScoreDraft Editor is an [Electron](https://www.electronjs.org/) based editor UI for [ScoreDraft](https://github.com/fynv/ScoreDraft), designated for its [YAML based input format](https://fynv.github.io/ScoreDraft/intro_eng.html#yaml-based-input).
 ScoreDraft Editor can be used for music composing, previewing, engraving (with the help of [LilyPond](http://lilypond.org/)) and sharing (as a staic HTML demo-page).

 Like LilyPond, ScoreDraft Editor supports your composing process through a simple text editor interface instead of a Piano Roll used by most DAW.
 ScoreDraft enhances LilyPond in the following apsects: